-Most recently, she was the managing/digital editor of Today’s Chicago Woman, the only magazine for and about professional women in the city.
-TCW was established in 1982, and Carrie joined in 2012.
-She managed day-to-day editorial operations of the monthly print publication, website and social media outlets, and she directed a team of interns, freelance writers and bloggers.
-Carrie was also responsible for revamping the TCW digital content strategy by coordinating the redesign of the website in 2013.
-She remained with the magazine for nearly three years until it ceased publication on January 1, 2015.
+Prior to working for TCA, Carrie was the managing/digital editor of Today’s Chicago Woman.
+The only magazine for and about professional women in the city, TCW was established in 1982 and closed in 2015.
+Carrie joined the publication in 2012 and managed day-to-day editorial operations of the monthly print publication, website and social media outlets.
+She also directed a team of interns, freelance writers and bloggers, and was responsible for revamping TCW’s digital content strategy by coordinating the redesign of the website in 2013.

-Prior to TCW, Carrie held several different positions in publishing, writing about a variety of topics including beauty, hair, real estate, sports and travel.
-She continues her passion for writing, covering even more topics in career, dining, health and lifestyle for multiple outlets including the SouthtownStar.
+From 2005 to 2012, Carrie held several different positions in publishing, writing about a variety of topics including beauty, hair, real estate, sports and travel.
+She continues her passion for writing as a freelance reporter for the Daily Southtown.

 Finally, Carrie is a passionate advocate for a number of causes including Bright Pink, the Cystic Fibrosis Foundation, the Melanoma Research Foundation and Special Olympics Chicago.
-She also served as executive director of the TCW Foundation, a 501(c)(3) non-profit supporting organizations that assist women and children, for over two years.
+And for more than two years she served as executive director of the TCW Foundation, a 501(c)(3) non-profit supporting organizations that assist women and children.